 - Ordinances are rules created by cities and counties to set even more specific rules for the local community.
 They set the time, place and manner a business can operate or a resident can take certain actions.
 An ordinance only applies in the city or county that created it.
-Ordinances can be more specific than regulations or statutes, but they cannot work against them.
+Ordinances can be more specific than statutes or regulations, but they cannot work against them.
 Check with your city and county to find out if they have passed any ordinances for cannabis.

-Cannabis businesses also have to follow the same rules that other businesses in California must follow.
+In addition to cannabis-specific laws, cannabis businesses also have to follow the same rules that other businesses in California must follow.
 For example, there are rules in the statutes about waste disposal, protecting the environment, vehicle registration and paying taxes.

 There are also statutes that set rules for people using cannabis in California.
 The Health and Safety Code has a section on cannabis with:

 - Rules to prevent people under age 21 from getting cannabis

 - Limits on how much cannabis a person can carry at a time